lsinfo3/dfg-sos-website/research/index.md

 We believe that these goals can only be addressed in close collaboration between computer scientists and geo-scientists in an interdisciplinary research setting, while working on real and challenging topics from the domain of EO and sustainability.

-# Sub-Projects
+# Subprojects
 ### Earth Observation & Computational Ecology
 Three of the research projects in the proposed Research Unit will be led by geoscientists and will include as part of their goals the following domain-specific research objectives:
-- [EO1](/research/eo1): Causalities between land surface dynamics and animal movement pathways—Develop reusable workflow components to support the processing, combination, and interpolation of multiple EO/environmental datasets from various sources, enabling the analysis of animal migration/pathways data in combination with environmental information layers, in order to understand the impact of land surface dynamics on animal behavior.
+- [Subproject EO1](/research/eo1): Causalities between land surface dynamics and animal movement pathways—Develop reusable workflow components to support the processing, combination, and interpolation of multiple EO/environmental datasets from various sources, enabling the analysis of animal migration/pathways data in combination with environmental information layers, in order to understand the impact of land surface dynamics on animal behavior.
-- [EO2](/research/eo2): Impact of climate change on snow cover and snowmelt dynamics—Develop reusable workflow components to support evaluating the impact of climate change on snow cover extent, snowmelt timing, and permafrost lake dynamics in the polar and cold regions as well as predicting which future developments have to be expected based on trend analyses of the obtained results.
+- [Subproject EO2](/research/eo2): Impact of climate change on snow cover and snowmelt dynamics—Develop reusable workflow components to support evaluating the impact of climate change on snow cover extent, snowmelt timing, and permafrost lake dynamics in the polar and cold regions as well as predicting which future developments have to be expected based on trend analyses of the obtained results.
-- [CE1](/research/ce1): Effect of global change on biodiversity and its distribution—Provide new insights on how animals choose their habitats and resources in relation to snow and freshwater in the Arctic, a system most sensitive to climate change, by developing reusable workflow components that predict changes in space use and species composition based on predictions of snow cover and water availability.
+- [Subproject CE1](/research/ce1): Effect of global change on biodiversity and its distribution—Provide new insights on how animals choose their habitats and resources in relation to snow and freshwater in the Arctic, a system most sensitive to climate change, by developing reusable workflow components that predict changes in space use and species composition based on predictions of snow cover and water availability.